aromeni/frameworks_and_languages_module/technical_report.md

 #### Why frameworks are recommended

 Incorporating frameworks in web development is highly recommended for their structured approach that significantly boosts efficiency, maintainability, and scalability.
-Client-side frameworks like React and Vue.js, along with server-side ones such as Express.js and Flask, bring invaluable features such as integrated state management, reactive data binding, and efficient routing.
+Client-side frameworks like React and Vue.js, along with server-side ones such as Express.js and NestJS, bring invaluable features such as integrated state management, reactive data binding, and efficient routing.
 They simplify complex tasks like asynchronous processing and middleware management, and offer essential security features.
 By fostering best practices, frameworks enhance the reliability and security of applications.
 Their comprehensive tool sets and community support streamline the development process, enabling the creation of sophisticated, high-quality web applications that meet modern standards and user expectations.\

 #### Which frameworks should be used and why

 Choosing the right web development framework depends on the project type, desired features, and the development team's expertise.
 For client-side development, React and Vue.js are top contenders.
 React, with its JSX syntax and hooks, is ideal for dynamic UIs and complex applications due to its component-based architecture.
 Vue.js is appreciated for its simplicity and reactive data binding, suitable for a variety of project sizes.
-On the server side, Express.js offers efficiency and scalability for Node.js applications, particularly for RESTful APIs and SPAs, while Flask's simplicity and extensibility make it a go-to for small to medium-sized Python projects.
+On the server side, Express.js offers efficiency and scalability for Node.js applications, particularly for RESTful APIs and SPAs, while NestJS's or even Flask's simplicity and extensibility make it a go-to for small to medium-sized Python projects.
 The selection should be guided by the project's specific needs and the team's familiarity with the frameworks, ensuring an efficient development process and successful outcome.